Use the Pilates principles to build your practice.

 9/ Relaxation

 Find the right balance between effort and relaxation in every movement.
+Learning to release unnecessary tension in our bodies helps us to find ease and flow in movement and life.

-Play while you practice to find more length, more stability or a deeper connection.
-For instance, changing your breath, the way you initiate movement or your focus can change how you experience a movement or your entire practice.
-The wonderful thing about Pilates is that you never perfect the practice.
-There is always a new challenge or opportunity to improve because your body changes with time and life events.
+Use the principles while you practice to find more length, more stability or a deeper connection.
+For instance, changing your breath, the way you initiate movement or your focus can change how you experience a movement and enhance your practice.

 Physical fitness is the first requisite of happiness.
 Our interpretation of physical fitness is the attainment and maintenance of a uniformly developed body with a sound mind fully capable of naturally, easily and satisfactorily performing our many and varied daily tasks with spontaneous zest and pleasure.
 To achieve the highest accomplishments within the scope of our capabilities in all walks of life, we must constantly strive to acquire strong, healthy bodies and develop our minds to the limit of our ability.